rnb3ds/docs-site/docs/en/json/security/security-mode.md

     // AdditionalDangerousPatterns adds security patterns beyond the defaults AdditionalDangerousPatterns []DangerousPattern

-    // DisableDefaultPatterns disables built-in default security patterns (except critical ones)
+    // DisableDefaultPatterns disables the built-in default security patterns
-    // When true, only AdditionalDangerousPatterns are used
+    // (except the critical ones).
+When true, only AdditionalDangerousPatterns
-    // Note: Critical patterns (__proto__, constructor[, prototype.) are always enforced and cannot be disabled DisableDefaultPatterns bool
+    // are used.
+Note: the critical patterns (__proto__, constructor[, prototype.)
+    // are always enforced and cannot be disabled.
+    DisableDefaultPatterns bool
 }
 ```